Sid Watson: Professional football career

 After graduating from college, Watson played in the National Football League for the Pittsburgh Steelers from 1955 to 1957.
 He then played with the Washington Redskins in 1958.

 Hockey coaching career

 Watson became co-head coach of the Bowdoin College ice hockey team with C. Nels Corey in 1958.
 He then became the full head coach in 1959, a position he held until 1983.
 While coach, he led the Polar Bears to the ECAC 2 playoffs 16 times and won conference championships in 1971, 1975, 1976 and 1978.
 Watson was awarded the Eddie Jeremiah Memorial Trophy, recognizing the national Small College Coach of the year in 1970, 1971 and 1978.
+Watson joined the United States Hockey Hall of Fame during 1999.
 In 2001, he was awarded the prestigious Hobey Baker Legends of College Hockey Award.

 Head coaching record

 Administrator career

 After retiring as a coach, Watson served as Bowdoin's Athletic Director.
 He was also the chairman of the NCAA ice Hockey Rules and Tournament Committee for six years, and served as president, vice president, secretary, treasurer and a member of the board of governors of the American College Hockey Coaches Association.